 Connecting directly to Active Speakers

 Some speakers don’t need an external amplifier because they have their own integrated amplifier right in the speaker box.
-For instance, mp3 speakers, computer speakers or portable speakers have their own amplifier so all you need to do is plug them directly into to the TV.
-How to do this depends on the kind of connector that you have for the speakers.
+For instance, computer speakers or portable Bluetooth speakers have their own amplifier so all you need to do is connect them directly into to the TV.
+How to do this depends on the kind of connector that you have for the speakers and on your TV.

-You may be surprised how you can make your TV sound better with a decent pair of computer speakers, or portable speakers.
+You may be surprised how you can make your TV sound better with a decent pair of computer speakers, or portable wireless Bluetooth speakers.

 Connecting speakers to the Satellite or Cable Box